 The Convention on Cluster Munitions (CCM) was adopted in May 2008 and entered into force in August 2010.
 The CCM structure is similar to the one of the Anti-Personnel Mine Ban Convention (APMBC), with provisions containing obligations on use, clearance, stockpile destruction, reporting, victim assistance and international cooperation.

 The GICHD actively participates in the work of the Convention as an observer delegation at Meetings of the States Parties and the Intersessional Meetings.
 It also supports the implementation of the Convention by providing strategic, operational and information management advice to States Parties.
-The Centre assists the Executive Coordinator of the CCM President in organising the Intersessional Meetings.

 From September 7-11 2015, the First Review Conference of the CCM was held in Dubrovnik, Croatia.
 At the conference, the GICHD made two interventions:

 Full a full list of the interventions made at the Conference, please consult the Website for the Convention on Cluster Munitions.